ambiaahmed1/Shoe-Store-Automation/README.md

  1. Promotional Code does not give you the valid format on error message.
  2. After completing a brand search and clicking the back button, message remains “Please Select a Brand”.
  3. Input Text fields does not have any boundaries.
- 4. Failing to load images
+ 4. Failing to load images.
+ 5.	kate spade newyork starts with lowercase "k".